mj1618/python-turtle-tutorial/README.md

 You will need the above shortest path algorithm, plus some of your own flare to figure out how to hit all plants.
 Start with what's called a "brute-force" algorithm: come up with every possible order of plants and solve for every order, then select the one that results in the least number of turtle steps.
+Permutations may help you with this challenge: [https://www.geeksforgeeks.org/permutation-and-combination-in-python/](https://www.geeksforgeeks.org/permutation-and-combination-in-python/).

 If you accomplish that, try to do it in a more efficient way than brute-force.
+For this you will need to learn Djikstra's Shortest Path Algorithm - [https://www.freecodecamp.org/news/dijkstras-shortest-path-algorithm-visual-introduction/#:~:text=Dijkstra's%20Algorithm%20finds%20the%20shortest,node%20and%20all%20other%20nodes.](https://www.freecodecamp.org/news/dijkstras-shortest-path-algorithm-visual-introduction/#:~:text=Dijkstra's%20Algorithm%20finds%20the%20shortest,node%20and%20all%20other%20nodes.)